fakhergh/akw-api/README.md

 Swagger UI for your API documentation is available at `/docs`.
 The documentation is automatically generated based on the controller annotations.

-To access it, ensure your server is running and visit:
+To access it, ensure your server is running and visit: [api docs](https://akw-api-0ff33a01ae6c.herokuapp.com/docs)

+## Deployment

+This project is **auto-deployed** to Heroku.
+Any changes pushed to the main branch are automatically deployed to the live environment.

+You can access the live application here: [https://akw-api-0ff33a01ae6c.herokuapp.com/docs](https://akw-api-0ff33a01ae6c.herokuapp.com/docs)